kjmears/kjmears.github.io/tag/data.md

 ---
 layout: blog_by_tag_cat
-title: 'Articles tagged with Jekyll'
+title: 'Articles tagged with Data'
 tag: jekyll
-permalink: /blog/jekyll/
+permalink: /blog/data/
+category: blog
 ---

-All about jekyll
+All about Data